V. Vijayasai Reddy: Member of Parliament

 In June 2016, he was the candidate for the Rajya Sabha seat from Andhra Pradesh and was elected unopposed.
 In 2023, he was renominated to the Rajya Sabha by the YSRC Parliamentary Party for a second term.

 He has been as the longest serving Parliamentary Party leader for the YSR Congress Party from 2016 to 2024, a total period of 8 consecutive years.
 He is currently the Parliamentary Party leader in Rajya Sabha.

 Until 2022, he was the Chairman of the Parliamentary Standing Committee on Commerce.
 He has served as the Chairman of the Parliamentary Standing Committee on Transport, Tourism and Culture from 2022 to 2023 and 2023-2024.
 He has been thrice nominated for the Panel of Vice-Chairpersons and chaired the Rajya Sabha on numerous occasions, Rajya Sabha and is a Member of the Business Advisory Committee, Rajya Sabha.

 He has introduced 30 Private Member Bills in the Parliament.

-As a Member of Parliament, Reddy has served on various Standing Committees: